 Not long after they had begun using QVscribe, Ultra Electronics Maritime Systems decided to add a “QVscribe Check” to their requirements engineering process.

 Now, all new requirements must be analyzed with QVscribe prior to being submitted for formal review.
-Once the author has addressed all the issues identified by QVscribe, he or she generates a QVscribe report and presents it with the requirements package at the review meeting.
+Once the author has addressed all the issues identified by QVscribe, he or she generates a QVscribe report.
+They can then present it with the requirements package at the review meeting.

 “Having our requirements authors run a QVscribe analysis and address all the issues QVscribe finds – before submitting their requirements for review – is saving us a lot of time and labour cost in review meetings,” said Marc Charbonneau.